Pinus teocote

-Pinus teocote (teocote) is a species of conifer in the family Pinaceae.
+Pinus teocote, the teocote, is a species of conifer in the family Pinaceae.

-It is endemic to Mexico.
+It is a pine endemic to Mexico.
 20–30 m tall and 75 cm diameter.
 Straight trunk and dense top.
 It grows at elevations of 1500–3000 m.
 Most of the rainfall in its habitat occurs in summer.

 The wood is white-yellowish, moderate in quality.
 The resin is used to produce turpentine.